zemirco/json2csv-stream/README.md

 [![Build Status](https://travis-ci.org/zeMirco/json2csv-stream.png)](https://travis-ci.org/zeMirco/json2csv-stream)

-very early release, work in progress

-json2csv implemented as a transform stream.

-Parse json streams to csv output.
-Emits `header` and `line` events for custom use.
+Transform json to csv data.
+The difference to my other module [json2csv](https://github.com/zeMirco/json2csv) is `json2csv-stream` uses streams for transforming the incoming data.
+The module is built with the new streaming API from Node.js v0.10.0 but maintains backwards compatibility.
+You can listen for `header` and `line` events or pipe the data directly to a readable stream.

 Install with